dmarcos/aframe-presentation-siggraph-2017/content.md

 </div>

 <!-- NOTES -->
+- Launched December 2015
+- Why:
   - Onboard web developers into the 3D and VR world with easy-to-use tools
+  - Easy for web developers to create VR content, without graphics knowledge
-- Prototype WebVR experiences faster
+  - Prototype and experiment WebVR and VR UX faster
+  - Vehicle to kickstart WebVR ecosystem

 ------